PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 In the novel:

 * Biographic elements;
 * The collapse of political and romantic ideals when revolutionary idyll was found insufficient;
 * Many central characters are inspired by Shelley’s acquaintances, such as Lord Raymond, who left England to fight for the Greeks and died in Constantinople, based on Lord Byron;
 * Issues arising during a pandemic: self-isolation and disillusionment with medicine—a subject Shelley had studied extensively, as seen in her knowledge of the history of smallpox vaccination development and the 19th-century understanding of virus transmission;
 * Critique of racism from European countries toward other nations, as, in the face of a pandemic, all people are equal.

-I recommend checking out the Wikipedia page, [link](https://en.wikipedia.org/wiki/The_Last_Man).

 In the context of the last two points, I simply cannot help but think of <a href="/library/night-of-the-living-dead-1968/" target="_blank">Night of the Living Dead (1968)</a> by George Romero, who aimed to show how personal, national, and gender differences dissolve in the face of an epidemic.
 Incidentally, this film played a significant role in the fight for African American rights.